 Medial Prefrontal Cortex: Responsible for processing information related to your sense of self.

 The benefits of meditation lie in the way they affect the interaction of these key areas of the brain.
 Before beginning a meditation practice, research participants were shown to have a strong connection between the medial prefrontal cortex and the insula and amygdala.
 This means that negative emotional experiences and bodily sensations (insula) don’t as easily trigger concerns (amygdala) about your own safety (medial prefrontal cortex).
-Regular meditation was shown to reduce this connection while enhancing that between the lateral prefrontal cortex and your amygdala and insula, which allows for a more rational (non-emotional) response to percieved bodily and external stimuli.
+Regular meditation was shown to reduce this connection while enhancing that between the lateral prefrontal cortex and your amygdala and insula, which allows for a more rational (non-emotional) response to perceived bodily and external stimuli.
 Another study has found that the amygdala begins to shrink after only eight weeks of meditation.3

 One thing that has been noticed is that the left prefrontal cortex (just behind the left forehead) is especially active during meditation.
 This area of the brain is associated with positive emotional experiences.
 In a well-documented study, neuroscientist Richard Davidson studied the gamma wave activity of ten highly trained Buddhist monks, using an equal number of inexperienced volunteers as a control group.
 He found that the monks had significantly higher gamma-wave activity, indicating more prefrontal cortex activity, both during and outside of meditation time.